Ry Municipality: The towns of the former municipality

 Ry, also known as Ry Station, is located between the lakes of Gudensø, Juulsø and Knudsø along the Guden River (Gudenå).
 It is a relatively new town that developed around the railroad tracks.
 The original town in the area is now known as Old Rye (Gammel Rye).

 Old Rye is located 3 km west of Rye.
 During the Middle Ages it was one of the most important towns in the area.
 It had the royal status and privileges of being a merchant town, and is thus named in 1536.
 Starting in the 15th century until 1687, Old Rye was an area Court of Justice.

 The town had a major impact on Danish history in 1534, when King Christian III was chosen there.
 Denmark was attacked by Lübeck when Frederik I died in 1533.
-This led to the three-year civil war fought between 1534-1536 called The Count's Feud (Grevens fejde), which ushered in the Danish Reformation.
+This led to the three-year civil war fought between 1534 and 1536 called The Count's Feud (Grevens fejde), which ushered in the Danish Reformation.

 The town's location at the crossroads for traffic between East Jutland and West Jutland, along with the royal glass production facility in nearby Glarbo until ca. 1600, have helped secure the town's position in the years after the Reformation.
 There is mention in 1553 of a royal coach maker in the area, and there used to be a royal hunting lodge in the area, but it was torn down in 1617.
 The town has suffered fire several times, f. ex.
 1613, 1618 and 1660.

 St. Søren's Church in Old Rye is at the site of a holy spring, and has had the reputation for bringing about miracles.
 In the Middle Ages many pilgrimages were made here.
 It is here that King Christian III was chosen in 1534.
 From 1579 a market was held on the site on the saint's day.
 According to legend, St. Søren was a local farmer who became a bishop in Cologne.

 In the 19th century Old Rye became a center for the production of wooden shoes, and today there is a Wooden Shoe Museum located at the site of a historic windmill (1872) in the town.

 With the establishment of the railroad from Skanderborg to Silkeborg in 1871, the area's growth, however, became centered on the station town Ry.

 Låsby can trace its origin to Viking times.

 Hjejlen ("The Golden Plover") is a historic steamboat that sails from Silkeborg to Himmelbjerget.